-foster carers will have a regular supervision visit by a qualified social worker whose role is to support the foster carers and monitor the standard of care received by a child.
+foster carers will have a supervision visit at least monthly by a qualified social worker whose role is to support the foster carers and monitor the standard of care received by a child.
+However, if a carer is on hold this could be reduced to 6 weekly visits.
 The focus of the visit is twofold.
 The first part of the visit should concentrate on the foster carer's professional development, family dynamics, safe caring and the tasks required of them by the Agency.
 The second part of the visit should concentrate on the child's plans, achievements and development.
 Supervising Social Workers will carry out at least one unannounced visit each year and a Health and Safety Check List to be completed annually, prior to the foster carer's annual review.